adamcharnock/lightbus/README.md

 AMQP provides the features needed to loosely couple applications via a message queue.

-For example, I want to send a ``user.registered`` event from App A. App A should be able to send this without knowing if anyone is listening for it, without knowing what queue it should go on, and without knowing anything about the implementation of any event handlers.
-Moreover, App B should be able to listen for ``user.registered`` without having to know anything about where the event comes from.
+For example, I want to send a ``user.registered`` event from App A. App A should be able to send this event without knowing if anyone is listening for it, without knowing what queue it should go on, and without knowing anything about the implementation of any event handlers.
+Moreover, App B should be able to listen for ``user.registered`` without having to know any specific details about where the event comes from.

 This isn’t possible with brokers such as Redis because App A needs push a message to the queue that App B is listening on.
 App A therefore needs to know that App B exists and